 Case Management is a key service offered to all clients in our Transformational Housing Program.

-Case Management is a client-centered, goal-oriented process of assessing clients’ needs and working with them to obtain the services needed to overcome barriers to housing and employment.
-Helping clients achieve long-term self-sufficiency is our goal.
+Case Management is a client-centered, goal-oriented process for assessing clients’ needs and helping them obtain the services needed to overcome barriers to housing and employment, and helping clients achieve long-term self-sufficiency.
 We employ a highly effective case management system linking services and resources to client needs and goals.
 Case managers build a relationship of mutual trust and respect with the client, and our experience has shown us that this relationship makes a critical difference in client success.

 Two special areas of focus for our case managers are services for veterans and transitional youth, aged 18-25.